 Answer Engine Optimization strategies are ideal for increasing your visibility with your customers, particularly those who opt for voice search on their device, as their searches tend to be more question-based.
 They will help the people looking for a quick answer to their question without having to do a bunch of clicking and digging through a source to find what they need.

 Depending upon the question they are asking, technically many sites could provide a good answer.
 But when you use the appropriate AEO techniques, you can increase the possibility of being the one site that is chosen.

-To that end, your website should be clear about the user intent, for instance by the correct use of the focus keyword (LINK TO THE FOCUS KEYWORD ARTICLE) and the questions the customer is likely to ask to help you beat your competition.
+To that end, your website should be clear about the user intent, for instance by the correct use of the focus keyword and the questions the customer is likely to ask to help you beat your competition.